• Skip to primary navigation

 Most facilities will mention that a nurse is needed to float to another unit and ask for volunteers.
 It is often unlikely that no one is willing to volunteer.
 Most employers retain the right to transfer staff to other units, so a nurse may not be able to refuse.
 However, you can refuse an assignment if you don’t feel you can practice safely.

-Guleann Gisselberg is a nurse with 35 + years experience who holds Bachelor Degrees in Nursing and in Biological Science.
-Her career thus far has spanned Labor & Delivery, Emergency / Trauma Nursing, Critical Care neonatal to adult, Surgical Services, Special Procedures, IV Therapy and Home Care, with diverse roles including: staff and charge nurse, preceptor, mentor, house supervisor and nurse manager.
-Her greatest joy in life has been providing bedside care and helping young nurses find their true voice and a firm foundation, surviving and thriving in Nursing.
+Guleann Gisselberg, BSN RN, is a nurse with 35+ years of experience who holds a Bachelor’s in Biological Science in addition to her BSN.
+Her career thus far has spanned Labor and Delivery, Emergency/Trauma Nursing, Critical Care neonatal to adult, Surgical Services, Special Procedures, IV Therapy, and Home Care, with diverse roles including staff and charge nurse, preceptor, mentor, house supervisor, and nurse manager.
+Her greatest joy in life has been providing bedside care and helping young nurses find their true voice and a firm foundation, surviving and thriving in nursing.

 It sure helps to get advice from an experienced float nurse.
 You can be as prepared as possible and then thrown a little off by team members’ personalities I’ve found.
 Going with the flow is good advice as mentioned.